 In addition to integrity testing, DrivePulse also includes a feature to enhance system and application usage.
 Automatic Drive Activity Management ensures that drives are always immediately available for use, without delays associated to inactive drives needing to be reactivated by the system.

 DrivePulse automatically runs many of the tools within Drive Genius and will alert you of any issues.
 It is essentially the Roomba of the Spring Cleaning world.
 Once your house is clean, let DrivePulse take over the minor maintenance throughout the rest of the year.

-No one wants to spend more time then they need to to clean up their home, and the same can be said for your computer.
+No one wants to spend more time than they need to to clean up their home, and the same can be said for your computer.
 We all depend on the data that sits on our hard drives, but we barely do anything to keep that data secure.
 With simple computer maintenance, which can be automated by tools such as Drive Genius, you can keep your computer running efficiently and extend the lives of your hard drives.
 However no drive is immune to data loss, so as always we recommend keeping multiple valid backups of your critical data.